-Fava beans, also known as broad beans, are a Mediterranean, Middle Eastern, and even Latin American cuisine staple.
+Fava Beans, also known as broad beans, are a Mediterranean, Middle Eastern, and even Latin American cuisine staple.
 You can recognize the beans by their light green color and wide, flat shape (hence the name broad beans).

 Fava beans are versatile and can star in many dishes.
 In North Africa, fava beans are steamed and mashed to form a variety of dips that are popular breakfast foods and street snacks.
 In Latin America, fava beans are a popular street food snack.
 They can also go into soups, stews, and baked dishes.

 Fava beans are delicious but are not as common in the supermarket as other beans.
 In addition, some people cannot eat fava beans because of a rare metabolic disorder.
-If you cannot cook with fava beans for whatever reason, here are a few suggestions for substitutes.
+If you cannot cook with these beans for whatever reason, here are a few suggestions for substitutes.

 1. Lima Beans